netgen/local-development-setup/dnsmasq/README.md

 sudo port load dnsmasq
 ```

+This will also ensure that `dnsmasq` server starts automatically after a reboot.

 ### 4.1 If installed using `Homebrew`

 ```bash
 sudo brew services start dnsmasq
 ```

+This will also ensure that `dnsmasq` server starts automatically after a reboot.

 ## 5. Add `127.0.0.1` as a DNS server to your network connections